asnts/darkstore/README.md

 # darkstore
-A commerce dedicated to people who loves dark itens
+A e-commerce dedicated to people who loves dark itens